nelsonkam/pdf-service/README.md

 1. Stores the document in local storage and
 2. Generates a thumbnail for the document

+The service is also able to:
+* Detect duplicates
+* Push a webhook to notify the API client of the successful processing with exponential backoff if the endpoint fails.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.